 How to make Refried Beans:

-Sift through beans, removing any stones and place in a 6 quart slow-cooker pot.
-Add 12 cups water and allow to soak over night.
+Sift through beans, removing any stones and place in a 6 quart slow-cooker pot (or a large bowl).
+Add ~12 cups cold water and allow to soak overnight.

 Drain off soaking water and rinse beans about three times.